hoho0001/mad9135/docs/modules/week3/README.md

 - Command line open current folder in VSCode `code .`
 - Command line open file in brackets `brackets main.js`
 - Command line open file in VSCode `code main.js`
+- See Notes in Week 4 Module for how to add brackets or VS Code to the PATH

 ## ES6 Features <Badge text="90 mins" />